-To become a PCT, you’ll need to have a high school diploma and complete a PCT training program, which includes a Nursing Assistant Certification and a Phlebotomy Technician Certification.
-After completing a PCT training program, or acquiring equivalent work experience, you can then become a certified patient care technician/assistant (CPCT/A) by passing a PCT Certification exam.
+To become a PCT, you’ll need to have a high school diploma and complete a PCT training program, which includes a Nursing Assistant Certification (6-week day program, 10-week night program) and a Phlebotomy Technician Certification (5-week day program and 9-week evening program).
+After completing a PCT training program, or acquiring equivalent work experience, you can become a certified patient care technician/assistant (CPCT/A) by passing a PCT Certification exam.

 Patient Care Technicians (PCT) and Certified Nursing Assistants (CNA) both play essential roles in the medical field.
-These positions are similar, but a PCT ia able to perform more tasks than a CNA and typically earn more money.
+These positions are similar, but a PCT can perform more tasks than a CNA and typically earns more money.

 Many people find the work rewarding because both jobs entail interacting with patients and helping them through difficult times in their lives.
 If you're interested in working in the medical field but don't want to take the time to train as a nurse or physician, consider becoming a CNA or a PCT.